Warndarrang language: Comparison of the Maran languages

 Warndarrang (a language extinct since 1974) and Marra (a language with only a small number of partial speakers) are each other's closest relatives.
-Together with Alawa (a language extinct since the early 1970s) and Yugul (listed separately in AUSTLANG, a language attested by speakers of Warndarang, Marra, and Alawa but apparently extinct, though the community is still thrivingYugul Mangi Rangers), these languages form the Maran subgroup of the Gunwinyguan language family.
+Together with Alawa (a language extinct since the early 1970s) and Yugul (listed separately in AUSTLANG, a language attested by speakers of Warndarang, Marra, and Alawa but apparently extinct, though the community is still thriving), these languages form the Maran subgroup of the Gunwinyguan language family.
 The three documented languages share much vocabulary and have many similar grammatical structures, though there are significant differences, and Warndarang has been heavily influenced by loanwords from Nunggubuyu and Ngandi to the north.